Julien-Cohen/CoqTLTactics/README.md

 ## Questions and discussion

-If you experience issues installing or using CoqTL, you can submit an issue on [github](https://github.com/atlanmod/coqtl/issues) or contact us at:
+If you experience issues installing or using the provided tools, you can submit an issue on [github](https://github.com/atlanmod/coqtl/issues) or contact us at:

 * Massimo Tisi: massimo.tisi@imt-atlantique.fr
-* Zheng Cheng: zheng.cheng@inria.fr
+* Julien Cohen: Julien.Cohen@univ-nantes.fr

 ## License